Australian Data Residency: Why It Matters for Your Documents

 Why it matters for professional services

-The Australian Privacy Principles (APPs) under the Privacy Act 1988 require organisations to take reasonable steps to protect personal information.
-When personal information is stored overseas, APP 8 (cross-border disclosure) creates additional obligations.
-If that overseas provider suffers a breach, the Australian entity that shared the data is liable — not the foreign host.
+The Australian Privacy Principles under the Privacy Act 1988 require organisations to take reasonable steps to protect personal information.
+The sting is in APP 8 (cross-border disclosure): when you disclose personal information to an overseas recipient, you generally remain accountable for that recipient's handling of it.
+In plain terms — if your offshore VDR provider suffers a breach, the Australian entity that put the data there can carry the liability, not the foreign host.
+Keeping the data onshore removes the cross-border disclosure entirely, which is the cleanest way to discharge the obligation.

 The APRA and ATO angle